infracost/docs/docs/infracost_cloud/finops_policies.md

 From the Governance > FinOps page, you can click on the details of any policy and update its settings.
 These settings include the option to block requests that fail the policy, and the ability to customize the message shown to engineers in pull requests.
 This is useful if you need to customize the message to recommend your company's specific policy or a link to internal wiki pages where engineers can learn more.

 You can also define whether a policy should trigger only when new resources are being added.
-This is useful when changing an existing resource, such a database's instance type, requires downtime and thus you prefer engineers to not do that within their existing open pull request.
+This is useful when changing an existing resource, such as a database's instance type, requires downtime and thus you prefer engineers to not do that within their existing open pull request.

 <img src={useBaseUrl("img/infracost-cloud/finops-policies/policy-settings.png")} alt="Each policy has settings that can be updated to enforce it in pull requests or customize the message shown in the pull request." />